SYBIL

 II.
 THE MIMETIC TRAP

-But notice what mimetic pricing actually is: a hack for the absence of computation.
+The mimetic dynamics of Chapter III (prices encoding narrative as much as value) compound the problem.
+Mimetic pricing is a hack for the absence of computation.
 We guess because we cannot calculate.
 We imitate because we cannot derive.
 The market is a distributed approximation algorithm for a problem no single node can solve.

 What happens when a single node can solve it?